ajinocean/AgTCV/README.md

 # AgTCV
-We developed a specific Antigen-specific T Cell Vaccine (AgTCV) significantly alleviated inflammation, cartilage damage, and bone erosion in Rheumatoid Arthritis (RA) .
-Single-cell RNA sequencing analysis revealed the previously unrecognized role of neutrophils in remodeling the immune tolerance.
+In this study, we developed a novel strategy for RA treatment, namely AntiGen-specific T Cell Vaccine (AgTCV).
+Subcutaneous administration of AgTCV significantly alleviated inflammation, cartilage damage, and bone erosion in RA.
+Through single-cell RNA sequencing analysis, we uncovered the previously overlooked role of neutrophils in immune tolerance remodeling.